Pietro Vidoni

 Pietro Vidoni (8 November 1610 – 5 January 1681) was an Italian cardinal who served from 1652 to 1660 as the papal legate and nuncio to Poland.

 Personal life

 Vidoni was born 8 November 1610 in Cremona into Italian noble family.
-He studied at several Italian universities and received his doctorate, before moving to Rome and pursuing an ecclesiastical career.
+He studied at several Italian colleges, including the Collegio Nazareno in Rome, and received his doctorate, before moving to Rome and pursuing an ecclesiastical career.